manuelmeurer/sentry-stack-trace-links/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see LICENSE for details.